sanchitgulati/diwali-trivia/README.md

-# Diwali Trivia Party — A Single‑File Celebration Quiz
+# Trivia Studio — Neo‑Brutalist Party Quiz

-A festive web app that turns your browser into a Diwali‑themed trivia experience! ✨
+A colourful trivia web app that turns any screen into a game show.
-Designed for living‑room screens and international gatherings, it’s a no‑install, single‑file HTML quiz that runs anywhere — from your laptop to your smart TV.
+It’s a no‑install, single‑file HTML quiz that runs anywhere — from your laptop to your smart TV.

 ![Preview Screenshot](./screenshot.jpg)

-## 🪔 Highlights
+## 🎉 Highlights
 - **One File, Zero Setup:** Everything is self‑contained in `index.html`.
 Just open or host it on GitHub Pages and you’re ready to play.
+- **Neo‑brutalist UI:** Bold colours, chunky borders, and playful shadows inspired by [neobrutalism.dev](https://www.neobrutalism.dev/).
+- **Built‑in Trivia Maker:** Create, duplicate, and reorder questions visually, attach images, and tweak the background “mood” colours.
+- **Zip Import / Export:** Download your trivia pack as a `.zip` and load it again later or on another device.
 - **Interactive Controls:** Use keyboard or click navigation (Space to reveal, ←/→ to move, F for fullscreen).
-- **Customizable Questions:** Import or export your own JSON list of Q&A. Data is safely saved locally in your browser’s storage.
 - **Auto‑play & Shuffle:** Optional automatic cycling through questions with adjustable timing — perfect for background party displays.
-- **Responsive Design:** Looks great on TVs, laptops, and mobile devices with festive gradients and clean typography.
-- **Offline Friendly:** No external dependencies or internet required after loading.
+- **Offline Friendly:** No external dependencies required once the page has loaded.

-## 🎆 Usage
+## 🕹 Usage
 1. **Download or Clone** this repository.
 2. **Open** `index.html` in any modern browser.
 3. **Play:**